 Not everyone may understand, but just like her, it was the setbacks and disappointments of other people that drove me to believe I no longer wanted to live.
 I knew depression was a chemical imbalance in your brain, but I also knew that the constant bullying and horrible things that were happening to me made it worse.

-As I sit here writing this with my green painted fingernails, alive and well, I can’t help but cry for the moments when I thought I wouldn’t make it.
+As I sit here writing this with my green painted fingernails, staying alive and well, I can’t help but cry for the moments when I thought I wouldn’t make it.
 I know how it feels to no longer want the desire to continue on.
 But when I think back on it, I’m so relieved that I didn’t go through with it.

 Here are the 13 reasons why I chose to live, and so should you.